 This procedure is a step-by-step guide to create a Windows or Linux server (bare metal recovery) from an Arcserve backup.
 The assumption is being made that the backup is available on the Arcserve backup server or the tape media has already been loaded.

-Arcserve presents the backups as shared resources on a shared netrwork drive, in my environment its R:\UPS View folder on Arcserve01.lan.
+Arcserve presents the backups as shared resources on a shared network drive, in my environment its R:\UPS View folder on Arcserve01.lan.
 The Bare Metal Recovery boot disks prepare a virtual or physical machine for the recovery process.
-Network connectivity must be configured so have the IP address, subnet, gateway, dns details and any routes available.
+Network connectivity must be configured so have the IP address, subnet, gateway, DNS details, and any routes available.

 If you do not have a copy of the BMR boot media already then it will need to be prepped on Arcserve01.lan